-The Hyatt Regency Minneapolis, near the convention center, is on Nicollet Mall, a pedestrian mall undergoing a major renovation.
-Right now, it’s a construction zone, but the area is lined with restaurants that offer outdoor seating, shops, and a city bike share program, Nice Ride Minnesota.
+The Hyatt Regency Minneapolis, near the convention center, is on Nicollet Mall, a pedestrian mall lined with restaurants that offer outdoor seating, shops, and a city bike share program, Nice Ride Minnesota.
 Seriously, nice bikes.
 If the NYC bike share program was named after New Yorkers’ friendliness, it wouldn’t be printable in most newspapers.
-We rented bikes and found many bike lanes and fellow riders (but no one seems to wear bike helmets).
+We rented bikes and found many bike lanes and fellow riders.
+But no one seems to wear bike helmets.

-We spent a day at the Minneapolis Institute of Art, an excellent free museum just a mile from the hotel.
-We parked in front of the museum (free).
+You can spend the better part of a day at the Minneapolis Institute of Art, an excellent free museum just a mile from the hotel.
+We parked in front of the museum (also free).
 The museum’s renowned Asian art lived up to its reputation; we also explored photography, Impressionist art and a room from a house built by Frank Lloyd Wright.

 The Family Center has books and toys for little kids.
 For older children, like mine, checking in on social media was easy; there is free (of course) and strong Wi-Fi.